 What really makes the work stand out is that it does not just cover the era up until the 1920s-1930s settings of Classic and Pulp Cthulhu; it also includes modern-era and present-day Cthulhu cults too.

 There are 370 pages in Cults of Cthulhu and the detail and information packed into them really is extraordinary.
-The five “focus” cults get incredibly detailed histories, goals, aims, and structures – even information on where their money comes from, along with overviews of key members of the cults and story ideas where the cult could be involved.
+The five “focus” cults get incredibly detailed histories, goals, aims, and structures – even information on where their money comes from, along with overviews of key members of the cults and story ideas where the cult could be involved – and there is also considerable information on how to create your own cult for gameplay use too.

 One of the aspects the book handles particularly well is explaining the why the cults do what they do, and what members get out of being part of it.
 Lovecraft’s stories tended to focus on the “Forbidden Knowledge” and “Unearthly Magick” or “Cosmic Secrets Learned From The Ancient Ones” aspects, which made sense for the cult leaders or scholars-driven-mad-by-what-they-discovered, but never really explained why a bunch of sailors would want to dance around a statue of Cthulhu in the Louisiana swamps.
 Cults of Cthulhu offers those explanations.